Escape of water: a strategic approach

 - Contain valuable contents (out of the path of potential water escapes)

-- Design properties with escape of water risk management in mind
+- Design properties with the escape of water risk management in mind.

 Importance of design